nikkirubinstein/Intro-to-programming-concepts/content/data-types.md

 <!--sec data-title="Learning Objective" data-id="obj" data-show=true data-collapse=false ces-->

-* to recognise that there are 3 different data types that the computer understands: numbers, logicals and character strings
+* to recognise that there are 3 different data types that the computer understands:
+  * numbers
+  * logicals
+  * character strings

 <!--endsec-->